 Full publication information: “J. Russell, Sculpt Constitu.
 Row Grays Inn Road.”

 Condition: Generally good with the usual overall light toning, wear soft creases.
-Few folds as issued, minor losses at intersections, and irregular horizontal crease in upper portion, professionally flattened, stabilized and restored as backed on Japanese tissue.
-Some short margins, as issued, professionally tipped in and similarly restored as re-backed.
+A few folds as issued, minor losses at intersections, and irregular horizontal crease along the entire upper portion, professionally flattened, stabilized and restored as backed on Japanese tissue.
+The aforementioned horizontal crease appears to have formed from a folding which caused a slight ridged cracks; it is visible but not obtrusive.
+Some short margins, as issued, professionally tipped in and similarly restored as rebacked.

 Ristow, Walter W. American Maps and Mapmakers: Commercial Cartography in the 19th Century.
 Detroit, MI: Wayne State University Press, 1985.p.
 153.